craftingcity/The-Known-World/README.md

 **Elven War-Training.** You have proficiency with the longsword, shortsword, shortbow, and longbow, as well as with light and medium armor.
 You gain proficiency with one kind of artisan’s tools of your choice.
 Your proficiency bonus is doubled for any ability check you make that uses the chosen tool proficiency.

 ### Blood-Hobgoblin Clans
-The Blood-Hobgoblin Clans were formed in retaliation to the horrible treatment Hobgoblin received under the [[Bandit Lords]].
-After winning their independence from both the [[Bandit Lords]] and the new [[The Kingdom of Prosper|Kingdom of Prosper]], these clans turned inward, to fight with each other for power.
+For years, Hobgoblin in the North East were treated as less than second class citizens under the rule of the so-called "[[Bandit Lords]]".
+Seventy years ago, these Hobgoblin wrote and ratified the [[Blood-Hobgoblin Clan Pact]], forming an ethno-state of Hobgoblin family clans.

 The Blood Clans occupy the [[Illburn Forest]] in [[Northeastern Central]] [[Alaturmen]].
 Most people survive by working as hunters or gatherers under the leaders of these clans, and moving with them between permanent structures as the food sources change throughout the year.